Orlando Sanchez (politician): Civic activities

-Sanchez sat on the Harris County Bail Bonds Board, is a member of the Board of Directors of Capital Bank Texas, a life member of the Houston Livestock Show and Rodeo and the 100 Club of Houston.
+Sanchez sat on the Harris County Bail Bonds Board, is a member of the board of directors of Capital Bank Texas, and a life member of the Houston Livestock Show and Rodeo and the 100 Club of Houston.
 He is a member of the University of Houston Foundation Board of Directors and is a former advisory member of the University of Houston Law School Foundation.
 He is a fellow of the British-American Project and a member of the Council on Foreign Relations.
 He is a current advisory member of Volunteer Interfaith Caregivers-Southwest.
 He is also a member of the Patriot Guard Riders, a group that participates in memorial services honoring Fallen Military Heroes, First Responders and Honorably Discharged Veterans.